hyakumori/crm/README.md

 ## Layers

-For the time being, layers are located within the `MapContainer.vue` file, starting with line 246.
+For the time being, layers are [located here] within the `MapContainer.vue` file.

-Base Layers are configured with two variables: `baseLayers` on Line 246, and `rasterLayers` on Line 257.
+Base Layers are configured with two variables: [`baseLayers`]  and [`rasterLayers`].
 For example, if you wish to add more raster layers, you shall add them to the `rasterLayers` variable.

 ### Raster Layers